gperl27/website/content/blog/creating-a-gatsby-plugin-with-typescript/index.md

 You'll see we now have a `languageProvider.js` file in the root directory, just as we did before, which is excellent because our plugin's api should work just the same as it did before.
 You'll also notice we have some `.map` files and a `.d.ts` file.

 The map files are sourcemaps, which we enabled in our `tsconfig` file.
-Source maps help us and other developers debug and trace problems in our code because it allows us to read the human-readable authoring rather than the jarbled code after it goes through processing (due to our babel and now typescript compilation steps).
+Sourcemaps help us and other developers debug and trace problems in our code, as it allows us to read the human-readable authoring rather than the processed, jarbled code (thanks to babel and now Typescript).

-The `.d.ts` are typescript definition files.
+The `.d.ts` are Typescript definition files.
 These let us communicate the shapes and contracts of our code.
 Type definition files are extremely useful for using other people's packages.

 For example, if someone were to use our plugin and had Typescript installed, they would get access to typehints in their editor, as well as compiler checks.
 Invoking say, `changeLanguage(10)` would make the compiler weep.

-Before we convert our other files, let's make our code a bit more robust.

 ---

+Before we convert our other files, I think we have an opportunity to make our code a bit more robust.

-Right now, we can set our language to any language we want because we type it to any measly old string.
-As in `changeLanguage('banana')`.
+Right now, we can set our language to any language we want because we type it to any measly old string - as in `changeLanguage('banana')`.
 Let's be more strict by only allowing actual languages.

 Let's update `languageProvider.tsx`: